The NIH MINI Study: Metabolism, Infection and Immunity in Inborn Errors of Metabolism

 Frequently Asked Questions about the MINI Study

 What is this study about?

-The main goal of our study is to learn about the metabolic and dietary complications in patients with IEM and understand the effect(s) that those complications may have on the function of the immune system.
-We will perform a detailed nutritional and immunologic assessment for all study participants and will then offer Hepatitis A and influenza vaccines that are recommended for all IEM patients.
+The main goal of our study is to learn about the metabolic and dietary complications in patients with IEM, mitochondrial and related disorders and understand the effect(s) that those complications may have on the function of the immune system.
+We will perform a detailed nutritional and immunologic assessment for all study participants and will then offer Hepatitis A, pneumococcal, and influenza vaccines that are recommended for all IEM patients.
 For those participants who choose to be immunized, we will measure whether or not the study participant's immune system was able to respond appropriately to that vaccine at a follow-up visit.

 What are we NOT trying to do with this study?

 We are NOT testing any new medicine or procedure to treat or cure IEM.
 At the NIH, we are interested in research.
 Although we are happy to provide advice for people enrolled in our study, we are not able to take over the long-term care of a person with an IEM.
 To enroll in our study, you (your child) must have a confirmed diagnosis of an IEM.
 We are not able to provide a "first time" diagnosis or regular metabolic care.